RonRahaman/NekDoc/source/user_files.rst

     Curvature information is provided by edge and element.
 Therefore up to 12 curvature entries can be present for each element.
     Only non-trivial curvature data needs to be provided, i.e., edges that correspond to linear elements, since they have no curvature, will have no entry.
-    The formatting for the curvature data is provided in Table. :numref:`tab:midside`.
+    The formatting for the curvature data is provided in :numref:`tab:midside`.

       .. _tab:midside: